 - I say please and thank you.

 Now think of some things you can change for the better to help achieve your goal.
-Write a list of these too.
+Write a list of these, too.
 Try a new one every month.
-Examples for health goals might include:
+Examples of health goals might include:

 - Eat at home instead of going out.